Sugarcane mill: Making plantation white sugar by sulphitation

 There are multiple ways to use sulphitation for making plantation white sugar.

 In the purification stage of cold acid sulphitation, SO2 is added to the mixed juice in order to lower the pH to 3.8-4.2.
 Lime is then added to increase the pH to 7.2-7.4.
-Next the juice is heated to 103-105°C before moving to the clarifier.
+Next the juice is heated to 103-105 °C before moving to the clarifier.
 In the clarifier the impurities settle, and the resulting is then filtered.

-The purification stage of hot acid sulphitation involves first heating the mixed juice to 70°C before lowering the pH to 3.8-4.2 by adding SO2.
+The purification stage of hot acid sulphitation involves first heating the mixed juice to 70 °C before lowering the pH to 3.8-4.2 by adding SO2.
 The process then runs like that of cold acid sulphitation.

-The purification stage of double liming consists of first heating the mixed juice to 70°C and adding lime till a pH of 7.2-7.4 is reached.
+The purification stage of double liming consists of first heating the mixed juice to 70 °C and adding lime till a pH of 7.2-7.4 is reached.
 SO2 is then added to lower the pH to 5.4-5.6.
 Now a second portion of lime is added to again reach a pH of 7.2-7.4.
-Following this, the juice is heated to 103-105°C before moving to the clarifier.
+Following this, the juice is heated to 103-105 °C before moving to the clarifier.

 The evaporation step for plantation white is the same as that for raw sugar.
 At the end Sulfur dioxide (SO2) is added to lower the pH of the syrup from 6.5 to 5.5.

 After evaporation, an extra clarification process can be inserted.
-Basic steps of this sub-process are: the addition of phosphoric acid; surface-active agents and phophate, followed by heating and aeration of the syrup and addition of flocculant.
+Basic steps of this sub-process are: the addition of phosphoric acid; surface-active agents and phosphate, followed by heating and aeration of the syrup and addition of flocculant.
 The syrup is then moved to a special clarifier.

 The crystallization and centrifugation steps for plantation white might differ on account of the boiling system used.
 For plantation white the regular three-boiling system can be used.
 An alternative is to only ship A-Sugar.
 The B-sugar is then dissolved and fed back to the syrup, while the C-sugar is dissolved or used as seed for the B-sugar.

 Storage of plantation white sugar

 In storage, plantation white is more vulnerable than raw sugar.
 Sugar produced by carbonation is especially vulnerable to color change.
 Ash content also contributes to discoloration.
-In Brazil discoloration is countered by storing at a maximum temperature of 35-40°C and by producing sugar of 166 IU so lots of color can be lost before the low standard of 230 IU is reached.
+In Brazil discoloration is countered by storing at a maximum temperature of 35-40 °C and by producing sugar of 166 IU so lots of color can be lost before the low standard of 230 IU is reached.